Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### Operational Emissions  (`O`)
 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
 Because this standard uses a consequential approach, marginal emissions rates SHOULD be used for electricity consumption.
 The marginal emissions rate reflects the change in emissions associcated with a change in demand.

-#### Energy Measurement (`E`)
+#### Energy (`E`)

-This is a measurement of the energy consumed by a given piece of software for a given task.
-This MUST be a measurement of energy consumption in kilowatt hours (kWh) of all supporting infrastructure and systems.
+This is the energy consumed by a software system for a functional unit of work.

+This MUST be in kilowatt hours (kWh).

 This could be applied to several taxonomies:

 - Datacenter
 - Individual machine (e.g. VM/Node)
 - Individual service (e.g. API call, ML training job)
 - Execution of code

-#### Location-Based Marginal Carbon Intensity Measurement (`I`)
+#### Location-Based Marginal Carbon Intensity (`I`)

-The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed, for a standard unit of gCO2eq/kWh.
-This requires 'Marginal' carbon (defined above), and this is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.
+The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed.

+This MUST be in grams of carbon per kilowatt hours (gCO2eq/kWh).

-Location-based measures the grid carbon intensity (annual average) of a regional balancing authority.
+Location-based measures the grid carbon intensity of a regional balancing authority.
 From a developer perspective, only the location-based info is important for having an impact on reducing carbon emissions.
 This excludes market-based measures, and is distinct from 100% renewable energy claims.

 The only figure that matters if you’re trying to optimize the scheduling of your compute in real-time is the marginal emissions intensity.
 This is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.

 ### Embodied Emissions  (`M`)

 Embodied carbon (otherwise referred to as “Embedded Carbon”) is the amount of carbon emitted during the creation and disposal of a hardware device.

 When software runs on a device, a fraction of the total embodied emissions of the device is allocated to the software.
 This is the value of `M` that you need to calculate in the SCI equation.